rakkit/rakkit.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jiangtao Wang"
+title: "Jiangtao Wang (Ph.D.
+Student)"
 excerpt: "About me"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html